timschofield/webERP-Medical/doc/README.txt

 http://sourceforge.net/project/showfiles.php?group_id=70949

-Translators should read the document TRANSLATING.txt which describes the methods available for translating webERP.
+Translators should read the document TRANSLATING.txt (or http://www.weberp.org/wikidocs/HowToTranslate?v=a8p ) which describes how to translate webERP.

 LEGAL